BrikerMan/BMPlayer/.github/ISSUE_TEMPLATE.md

 Thanks for considering to open an issue.
 Before you submit your issue, please confirm these boxes are checked.
 - [ ] I have searched in [existing issues](https://github.com/BrikerMan/BMPlayer/issues?utf8=%E2%9C%93&q=) but did not find the same one.
-- [ ] I want to report a problem instead of asking a question.
-It would better to use [BMplayer tag in Stack Overflow](http://stackoverflow.com/questions/tagged/bmplayer) to ask a question.

 ## BMPlayer version